robreijtenbach/ADM_A3/README.md

 binary_encoding.py
     Working version of binary encoder.
-    Makes all files bigger which is expected behavior as printing the bytes as strings takes more storage.
+    Should not make files bigger anymore as it first checks if larger bit formats are actually needed.
+If not uses less bits.

 run_length_encoding.py
     To be implemented